 Updated: July 31, 2013

-The Windows Azure Content Delivery Network (CDN) caches Windows Azure blobs and static content used by cloud services at strategically placed locations to provide maximum bandwidth for delivering content to users.
+The Azure Content Delivery Network (CDN) caches Azure blobs and static content used by cloud services at strategically placed locations to provide maximum bandwidth for delivering content to users.

-If you are an existing CDN customer, you can now manage your CDN endpoints through the Windows Azure Management Portal.
+If you are an existing CDN customer, you can now manage your CDN endpoints through the Microsoft Azure Management Portal.

-The benefits of using the CDN to cache Windows Azure data include:
+The benefits of using the CDN to cache Azure data include:

-Large distributed scale to better handle instantaneous high load, say, at the start of an event such as a product launch
+Large distributed scale to better handle instantaneous high load, like at the start of a product launch event.